Fellowship, Programs and Outreach

 The Latest News and Things

-Starting this week and for the months of June, July and August, we will revert to monthly rather than weekly news issues with ad hoc updates being provided in between whenever new information or announcements become available.
+For the months of June, July and August, we will revert to monthly rather than weekly news issues with ad hoc updates being provided in between whenever new information or announcements become available.

 Please note ..
 Online Worship Services will continue each week.
 As well, the website will continue to be updated on an ongoing basis.